GLM-4.7 Open Source: The $3 Chinese Model That Just Beat Claude at Coding

 GLM-4.7 is the latest large language model from Z.ai (also known as Zhipu AI), a Beijing-based company that’s been quietly building competitive AI systems while American tech giants grab headlines.

 Unlike earlier chatbot-focused models, GLM-4.7 is built specifically for what developers call “agentic coding.”
-That means it’s designed to handle real software development tasks: fixing bugs across multiple files, running terminal commands, and working autonomously for extended periods without losing track of what it’s doing.
+That means it’s designed to handle real software development tasks.
+Fixing bugs across multiple files, running terminal commands, and working autonomously for extended periods without losing track of what it’s doing.

 The model is completely open-source.
 You can download the weights from HuggingFace, run it on your own hardware, and never pay a cent.
 Or use it through Z.ai’s API for roughly $3/month, which they claim is one-seventh the cost of comparable Western alternatives.